massanchik/adaptive-scale-js/README.md

 # Adaptive Scale
 This small library can scale any size according to other size with multiple scale policies.

+Useful for image, canvas, canvas elements or any other things that needs to use some resizing|scaling behavior depending on it's container size.

 ### Currently Supported Scale Policies
 If policy is not specified then no scale is applied.